Belgian chocolate: Truffles

 Most commonly in the form of a flaky or smooth chocolate ball or traditionally a truffle-shaped lump, Belgian chocolate truffles are sometimes in encrusted form containing wafers or coated in a high-quality cocoa powder.
 They contain a soft ganache which is traditionally a semi-emulsion of liquid and therefore has a couple of days' shelf-life at low temperatures and/or requires refrigeration.
 Special truffles sometimes have a fruit, nut or coffee ganache.
 Rarely they feature a fruit-based liqueur or cream liqueur but remain distinguishable from pralines by their shape and texture in most cases—crossover 'praline-truffles' also exist.

 Eggs, animals and figurines

 Hand-finished and luxury examples of eggs, animals, figurines and Valentine's Day hearts are made by many smaller Belgian chocolatiers, as elsewhere, accounting for a relatively small market share however in peak demand at Valentine's Day, Easter, Sinterklaas and Christmas.

 Economics

 Chocolate plays an important part in the Belgian economy, and there are over 2,000 chocolatiers in the country, both small and large.
-Today, chocolate is very popular in Belgium, with 172,000 tonnes produced each year, and widely exported.
-Côte d'Or is probably the largest commercial brand, with their products available in virtually every grocery store in the country.
+As of 2012, chocolate was very popular in Belgium, with 172,000 tonnes produced each year, and widely exported.
+Côte d’Or is probably the largest commercial brand, with their products available in virtually every grocery store in the country.
 The largest manufacturers of wider varieties of chocolates are mentioned at Pralines.
 Belgian pralines (fondants) shaped like sea shells, fish, diamonds and individualist creations topped with are sold in town centre shops, market stands and many village shops across Belgium.